ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 - **Human settlement** is plausible but typically **requires support**: enhanced structural design, medical mitigation of gravity effects, and climate regulation systems.
 **Distinction from Geotics**:
 - All Rheatics meet **Geotic** compositional constraints, but their **mass and gravity trends upward**.
-- **Not all Geotics** are Rheatic: Rheatics are a **subset of high-mass, dense, habitable** planemos.
+- **Not all Geotics** are Rheatic: Rheatics are a **subset of high-mass, dense, habitable** planemons.
 - Conversely, **not all Rheatics are Gaean** — only a small slice of them match that precise Earthlike window.
 ## Abstract
 **Major Topics:**
-- Defines **Telluric Planemos** as solid- or semi-solid-surfaced worlds across a wide mass range, regardless of habitability.
+- Defines **Telluric planemons** as solid- or semi-solid-surfaced worlds across a wide mass range, regardless of habitability.
 - Parameter ranges (relative to Earth units ⨁):
   - **Mass (m):** ⟨0.01 ∧ 10.00⟩
   - **Density (ρ):** ⟨0.50 ∧ 7.00⟩
   - **Surface gravity (g):** ⟨0.15 ∧ 8.00⟩
   - **Radius (r):** ⟨0.15 ∧ 3.00⟩
   - **Escape velocity (vₑ):** ⟨0.20 ∧ 3.00⟩
-- Encompasses rocky, metallic, and icy planemos: Earthlike planets, super-Earths, sub-Earths, Mars, Titan, Ganymede, Io, Kepler-20b, etc.
+- Encompasses rocky, metallic, and icy planemons: Earthlike planets, super-Earths, sub-Earths, Mars, Titan, Ganymede, Io, Kepler-20b, etc.
 - **Core role in canon:**
-  - All **Geotic**, **Gaean**, and **Rheatic** planemos are subsets of Tellurics.
+  - All **Geotic**, **Gaean**, and **Rheatic** planemons are subsets of Tellurics.
   - ~4.8% of Tellurics are Geotics; ~0.55% are Gaeans; ~3.6% are Rheatics.
 - Many Tellurics are **parahabitable**: survivable only with life support, domes, or partial terraforming.
 - Symbolic note: term derives from *Tellus* (Earth-mother), but used **structurally, not biologically**.

 **Relations to Other Types:**
-- Overlaps with **Xenotic** planemos in rocky mass range.
+- Overlaps with **Xenotic** planemons in rocky mass range.
 - Differentiation: **Telluric = structural (rocky/icy/metallic)** vs. **Xenotic = exotic composition**.

 **Key Terms & Symbols:**